-Matthew and Juliana are looking forward to taking a small group deep into the sacred lands of the Lakota Indians, staying on the Rosebud Indian Reservation in the heart of the Great Sioux Nation.
+Matthew looks forward to taking a small group deep into the sacred lands of the Lakota Indians, staying on the Rosebud Indian Reservation in the heart of the Great Sioux Nation.

 This journey will include ceremonies, workshops, meditation, healing, shopping for local crafts and so much more.

 Rosebud Pow Wow and Fair – see the colour and energy of the dancers, drumming groups and singers.
 No other event captures the Native American spirit like the Pow Wow.

 Crazy Horse Monument – the largest man-made sculpture in the world is this great warrior carved from a mountain.